DaveyJake/rugbydb/README.md

-# The OFFICIAL Theme for the USA Rugby Database
+# The OFFICIAL Theme for Rugby Database

 Installation Steps In Order
 ---------------------------